simdjson/simdjson/README.md

 1. Not enclosed in quotes, AND
 2. Is a non-whitespace character, AND
-3. It's preceding chararacter is either:
+3. It's preceding character is either:
 (a) a structural character, OR
 (b) whitespace.